 Despite our best efforts, we will never eliminate sudden cardiac arrest.
-So, we need to be prepared when it strikes.
-The good news is that there are three pretty easy things you can (must) do.
-Collectively, they are called the Chain of Survival.
+We need to be prepared when it strikes.
+The good news is that there is a routine.
+It is three easy steps.
+Collectively, it is called the Chain of Survival.

 If a student collapses and is not responding or is shaking (without a pulse or breathing), assume that she is in cardiac arrest.
 Don’t be fooled by the shaking.
 It is often a symptom of cardiac arrest.

 3 Steps in the Cardiac Chain of Survival

 (1) Call 911 - You know how to use a phone, right?
 Stay calm and call 911.
 The operator will ask you questions and tell you what to do.
 Take a deep breath and listen.

 (2) Get an automated external defibrillator (AED) – This devices is a life saver!
 Hopefully, you will find it in a case on the wall in the hallway of your school or other facility.
 Turn it on.
 It will start talking to you.
 “Put the pads on the patient’s bare chest.”
 Then, it will evaluate the heart and determine if a shock is needed.
 It will not deliver a shock unless it is necessary.
 So, if you remember one thing from this paragraph, turn on the device and listen!